RimuruTempest0/RimuruTempest0/README.md

 - 🌱 I’m currently learning knowledges about Langchain and AI agents
 - 💞️ Love this multi-agent project: https://github.com/joonspk-research/generative_agents.
 (Highly interested)
 - 📫 ToReach Me: zlon0599@uni.sydney.edu.au
+- 🔶 Please refer to 'Zeyu Long's Project' repository to view the projects on my resume

 <!---
 RimuruTempest0/RimuruTempest0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.